neon-coder/neon-coder/README.md

 -  📄 origmami
 -  👨🏻‍💻 To learn all the programming languages in the world

+### Aims
+-  👨🏻‍💻 To learn all the programming languages in the world
+-  To become an assassin gamer
+-  To become a famous scientist

 ### I Hate
 - 🌐 To become a noob website developer